sovus-tartar/ded-s_projects/kvadratka_test_generator/readme.md

 2. Enter number of tests you want to get
 3. To put tests to file you may use ">" at bash terminal

+### Attention!

+Test generator generates tests only with two solutions!

 ## The format of tests

         3
         1 2 1 1 -1
         0 0 0 -1
         0 2 -4 1 2
+        1 5 6 2 -3 -2

 3 - number of tests